 Explore Prague’s Jewish Quarter

 The Jewish Quarter is a must-see while in Prague.
 There is so much history, albeit sad, in this area.
-The Jewish community has had a rough time in Prague for centuries, but its history is there for you see today.
+The Jewish community has had a rough time in Prague for centuries and its history is there for you see today.
 From the graveyard, so old that names have eroded off the headstones, to the memorial dedicated to those killed in the Holocaust, the Jewish Quarter has an important story to tell.

 See an Opera at the Estates Theater